 - Dr. Greenspan also has suggested that you introduce change to a child who maintains rigid play and routine very gently by asking permission to avoid frustration that leads to his/her aggression.
 This might be saying, “I was thinking of doing ____ this way instead.
 What do you think?” or “How would you feel if I liked something different?”

 - Another technique is approaching slowly and saying in a flirtatious, quiet voice slowly and deliberately, “I’m coming to take that toy!“ This introduces your child to what you will do that is not the way (s)he wants rather than you just taking the toy and him/her getting frustrated.

 - Create different conflicts in your dramas which challenges your child to figure out a solution.
 Dr. Stanley Greenspan always said that we want to set up every conflict so the child wins 70 to 80 percent of the time in order to build his/her confidence.

 - If your child feels overwhelmed by conflicts you present, always slow things down breaking it into smaller steps so (s)he can always feel success to build his/her confidence in solving problems without resorting to aggression.
 Also, be more soothing and gentle so (s)he is not overloaded.

 Our son loves to throw so one time he threw a ball up high and it got stuck.
 He was so motivated to get the ball down that he was able to stay in the interaction and problem solve in getting the ball down, but he didn’t know how.
-We played dumb and first reached up high, but were way too short.
+We pretended we didn’t know what to do (‘feigning ignorance’) and first reached up high, but were way too short.